 - In your message, be complete and provide as much information as you can, so that we have the best possible chance of reproducing and resolving the problem you have encountered.
 In most cases, the IP address or URL of the system in question plus an outline of the vulnerability will be enough.
 However, a complex issue may require a detailed description (including screenshots, log entries, etc.).

-- When reporting an issue, include at least an e-mail address that we can use to get in touch if we need additional details or clarification.
+- When reporting an issue, include at least a valid e-mail address that we can use to get in touch if we need additional details or clarification.

-- Don’t use automatic scanners and do not change any data or system settings.
+- Do not alter any data or system settings.
 Please ensure that any research you perform should not harm the operational performance of our systems.
 DDOS, social engineering attacks, installation of malware or viruses, password theft, fraud, etc. will be considered as an offence and will be transmitted to the authorities.

 - Don’t share what you’ve found with anyone else until we’ve resolved the problem.